unflores/suarecipe/README.md

 How do I validate incoming data?
 Currently it's not a problem but I should probably start using joi.
 How do I deal with typescript and incoming api data?
+Test my controllers directly
+get localhost:9090/api/recipes/search=recipe => returns 200, should be 404. what to do on 404 on front